 Here’s a good way to tell how intense your exercise level is: If you are at a moderate level, you’re still able to talk but not sing.
 If you are at a vigorous level, you won’t be able to say more than a few words before taking a breath.

-Adults need at least two hours and 30 minutes of moderate-intensity aerobic activity every week.
+Adults needs at least 150 minutes of moderate-intensity aerobic activity every week.
 Or, you can get a similar benefit from an hour and 15 minutes of vigorous-intensity aerobic exercise.

 As a third option, you can mix it up.
 Include both moderate- and vigorous-intensity aerobic activity.
 It should be the equivalent of 150 minutes of moderate activity a week.
 Vigorous activity counts for double the amount of time.
 So, for example, you can meet the goal by doing moderate activity for one hour (60 minutes) and vigorous exercise for 45 minutes.

-Other ways to build regular activity in your life are:
+Here are some other ways you can build regular activity in your life:

 Doing moderate activity is safe for most people.
-It’s a great idea to talk with your doctor before significantly increasing your level of activity.
+It’s a great idea to talk with your doctor before starting or increasing your level of activity.
 And check with your doctor about a new exercise program if you have a chronic condition like heart disease, diabetes or arthritis.

 Sticking with it

-Try these tips to make sure you stick to your new routine:
+Try these six tips to make sure you stick to your new routine: